decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-10-15-consensus-for-state-machine-replication.markdown

 (Note: the definitions and discussion below are updated in October 2024 to improve rigor and clarity.)

+### A brief history of consensus and state machine replication

+The understanding that a total ordering of events can be used to implement any state machine goes back to the foundational work of [Lamport 1978](https://lamport.azurewebsites.net/pubs/time-clocks.pdf).
+Work in the early 80s extended this to handle fault tolerance (see [Borg et al. 1983](https://www.andrew.cmu.edu/course/15-440/assets/READINGS/borg-1983.pdf)).
+This approach is articulated in the tutorial of [Schneider 1990](https://www.cs.cornell.edu/fbs/publications/SMSurvey.pdf).
+Here is a concise description from [Lamport's Paxos made simple](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf):

+> A simple way to implement a distributed system is as a collection of clients that issue commands to a central server.
+The server can be described as a deterministic state machine that performs client commands in some sequence.
+The state machine has a current state; it performs a step by taking as input a command and producing an output and a new state.
+> An implementation that uses a single central server fails if that server fails.
+We therefore instead use a collection of servers, each one independently implementing the state machine.
+Because the state machine is deterministic, all the servers will produce the same sequences of states and outputs if they all execute the same sequence of commands.
+A client issuing a command can then use the output generated for it by any server.
+> To guarantee that all servers execute the same sequence of state machine commands, we implement a sequence of separate instances of the Paxos consensus algorithm, the value chosen by the $i$th instance being the $i$th state machine command in the sequence.

 ### State machine

 Let's start with the definition of a state machine.
 A state machine, at any point, stores a *state* of the system.
 It receives *inputs* (also referred to as *commands*).
 The state machine applies these inputs in a *sequential order* using a deterministic *transition function* to generate an *output* and an *updated* state.
 A succinct description of the state machine is as follows: